RennyLi/rennyli.github.io/_pages/about.md

 **AI-Assisted Fetal Heart Monitoring**

-Medical Big Data Lab, Supervised by [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28)
+Shenzhen Research Institute of Big Data (SRIBD) Medical Big Data Lab, Supervised by [Prof. Xiang Wan](https://www.sribd.cn/en/teacher/28)

-- Data Cleaning: Process fetal heart rate (FHR) signals using linear and cubic spline interpolation to handle missing values and anomalies, creating a smooth, continuous dataset.
+- Data Cleaning and Preprocessing: Handle missing values and anomalies in fetal heart rate (FHR) signals using interpolation, and clean private medical data with median filtering to create smooth and comprehensive datasets.
-- Model Prediction: Predict fetal pH values with various models (KNN, SVM, Random Forest, XGBoost) and note that the Transformer model underperformed, likely due to insufficient data.
+- Model Prediction and Evaluation: Predict fetal pH values using various models (KNN, SVM, Random Forest, XGBoost), noting that the Transformer model underperformed due to insufficient data.
-- Wavelet Transform: Perform Continuous Wavelet Transform (CWT) on FHR signals and save the transformed data as images for classification tasks.
-- Image Classification: Train a ResNet50 model on wavelet-transformed images, optimizing parameters to improve model performance, with AUC increasing from 0.48 to 0.77.
+- Wavelet Transform and Image Classification: Apply Continuous Wavelet Transform (CWT) on FHR signals, convert them into images, and train a ResNet50 model for classification, achieving an AUC improvement from 0.48 to 0.77.
-- Private Dataset Cleaning: Merge and clean private medical data from multiple tables into a comprehensive dataset for blood gas analysis, and use median filtering to reduce noise in signal data.
 </div>
 </div>